 Once they were all set, we headed back inside.
 Originally we thought we would keep the carpet in the slide out so we wanted to protect it… you’ll see later why that didn’t happen.

 I really thought through attaching these, bumping down the road isn’t kind on things hanging on the wall.
-So construction adhesive our best friend here and we used the (Affiliate link) Ryobi Airstrike Brad Nailer to tack it down in spots (NOTHING in an rv is square, plumb, level, or flush).
+So construction adhesive is a best friend here and I used a Brad Nailer to tack it down in spots (NOTHING in an rv is square, plumb, level, or flush).

-My Ryobi Sliding Miter Saw made trimming these boards to size so easy.. and I can’t express how happy I am that I bought myself the saw stand.
-It was a lifesaver when dragging it out to be closest to the rv.
+My Miter Saw made trimming these boards to size so easy.. and I can’t express how happy I am that I bought myself the saw stand.
+It was a lifesaver when dragging it out to be closer to the rv.
 Not having to walk back and forth saved a ton of time.
-(It has a great alternate use too… with the table saw, I can cut long boards alone and have them supported by just adjusting the end supports- I love Ryobi)
+(It has a great alternate use too… with the table saw, I can cut long boards alone and have them supported by just adjusting the end supports- I do love Ryobi Power Tools)

-Cutting around the windows was tricky but I used a combination of a paper template and had scribing the edges then using my Dremel Rotary Cutter to get the curves.
+Cutting around the windows was tricky but I used a combination of a paper template and hand scribing the edges then using my Dremel Rotary Cutter to get the curves.

 With the back wall being the focal point, it was easiest to finish that then move to the sides.
-Then I could line up the pieces that way.
-The ceiling is sloped on the sides too.. that was another fun trick to figure out….
+It made it a bit more simple to line up the side pieces that way.
+Also ceiling is sloped on the sides… that was another “fun trick” to figure out.